curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 Dan took a moment to contemplate.
 Fiddled with the pen.

 I'm going to need some time to process.
 Don't we do this already?
 I still don't understand why you're here.
 Why are you in the financial centre and why are you so rude?

+"You can't read my mind right?
+Right?
+No?
+You just think I'm paranoid, eh?
+Ok good, it's just me that can read yours."
+Elidad snickered.
+"Sorry that was a bit much.
+You got the message, I'll be nicer now."

 This is a conspiracy to make the world a better place.
 A "good" place.
 Capitalism is a beautiful idea, but it doesn't want that.
 And the world today is effectively a Capitalist one.
 Capitalism would have us burn the world to dust like a swarm of individualistic, self-replicating nanobots.
 Communism would have us lay collectively bare-backed on an altar to be drained by mosquitos until we become one.
 Capitalism, socialism, and communism all have deep flaws.
 We don't yet have the technology for a better societal framework, but we will.
 If you wanted to change how the world works, how would you do it?
 You would find the most powerful people, and you would assimilate them.
 You would find the most powerful organizations, and you would assimilate them too.
 Who are the most powerful people?
 There are many across the great industries of humankind, but people in the realm of finance are logical and tortured souls - easy to convert.
 Finance yields high-performing priests, bishops, and cardinals for The Minimum Viable Purpose.